 - Ferret nails can grow quite long and sharp, becoming entangled in carpeting or cloth.
 Nail trimming is a fairly straightforward procedure, however, be sure to have an experienced person demonstrate toenail trims the first time.
 A treat can be used to distract the ferret during the procedure.

 - Bathing ferrets is unnecessary unless they are truly dirty.
 Frequent bathing will actually cause your ferret to have a stronger musky odor.

 Keeping your Ferret Healthy

-At Medvet Hilliard, we recommend yearly physical exams until your ferret is about 3-4 years of age.
+We recommend yearly physical exams until your ferret is about 3-4 years of age.
 After that, we recommend physicals every 6 months.
-At these visits, we monitor for development of common diseases seen in aging ferrets, including; heart disease, abdominal masses that can be suggestive of adrenal disease or lymphoma, dental disease and many others.
+At these visits, we monitor for development of common diseases seen in aging ferrets, including heart disease, abdominal masses that can be suggestive of adrenal disease or lymphoma, dental disease and many others.

 - Heartworm prevention

 - Ferrets are susceptible to heartworm.
 Your veterinarian can recommend heartworm preventive medication if your pet is taken outdoors routinely or if you live in a warm, humid environment.

 - Male ferrets are called “hobs”, females are “jills”, and juveniles are “kits”.

 - A group of ferrets is known as a “business.”